-&lt;sup>42 Minn.
+&lt;sup>1 Minn.
 Stat. §§ 14.131, .23; Minn.
 R. 1400.2070, subp.
 3.

-- 1. A description of the classes of persons that will probably be affected by the proposed rules, including those that will bear the costs of the rules and those that will benefit from the rules. - 2.
-An estimate of the probable costs to the agency and other agencies of implementing and enforcing the rules and any anticipated effect of the rules on state revenues. - 3.
+- 2. An estimate of the probable costs to the agency and other agencies of implementing and enforcing the rules and any anticipated effect of the rules on state revenues. - 3.
 A determination and discussion of whether there are less-costly or less-intrusive methods of achieving the purpose of the rules. - 4.
 A description of any alternative ways to achieve the purpose of the rules that the agency seriously considered and the reasons why they were rejected in favor of the proposed rules. - 5.
 An estimate of the probable costs of complying with the rules, including the portion of the total costs that will be borne by identifiable categories of affected parties, such as separate classes of governmental units, businesses, or individuals. - 6.
 An estimate of the probable costs or consequences of not adopting the proposed rule, including those costs or consequences borne by identifiable categories of affected parties, such as separate classes of government units, businesses, or individuals. - 7.
 An assessment of any differences between the rules and existing federal regulations and analysis of the need for and reasonableness of each difference. - 8.
 An assessment of the cumulative effect of the rule with other federal and state regulations related to the specific purpose of the rule.